WorkMaze/Rapid/README.md

 RAPID stands for REST API for Database.

-This article focussed on MySql database.
+I have created docker images which have been uploaded to DockerHub.

-I have created a docker image which has been uploaded to DockerHub.
-This image provides a RESTful API to any MySql database.
+These image provide a RESTful API to SQL and MySql databases.

 The following operations are supported:-